Largest websites built on Symfony2 framework

 Large Symfony2 website made for transportation company MeinFernbus

 We’ve been working on this project together with an amazing MeinFernbus IT team.
 Company is a leader of the German long distance bus transportation market.
-In 2015 it merged with Flixbus with new company covering 76% of the respective market.
+In 2015, MeinFernbus merged with another company, covering 76% of the respective market.

 For MeinFernbus we created a three-component system: sales site (frontend), company management system (backend) and API.
 Portal of agencies and partners are separate services: